Mesa, AZ 85213

 The second major factor that Arizona courts traditionally consider is the length of time that the seller of the business is restricted from a given competitive activity.
 Often the non-compete agreement will restrict the seller from engaging in a particular activity within a geographical area (see above) for a specified period of time such as a year or five years, etc. Again, the court will determine whether the agreed upon period of time is reasonable by evaluating the type of business and the interests of the two parties.

-In some states, such as Arizona, a court has two choices when it has decided that a provision within a personal injury attorney is not enforceable.
-It may find the entire agreement or provision unenforceable, or it may “blue pencil” (or cross out), the part it finds unreasonable and enforce it without that portion.
+In some states, such as Arizona, a court has two choices when it has decided that a provision within a non-compete agreement is not enforceable.
+It may find the entire agreement or provision unenforceable, or it may “blue pencil” (or cross out) the part it finds unreasonable and enforce it without that portion.
 It is important to note that the court may not write anything into the contract, it can only blue pencil “grammatically severable, unenforceable contract provisions.”

 There is a way to build into the contract a way to avoid a situation in which a court disagrees with the buyer and decides that a restriction is unreasonable.
 The goal is to avoid leaving it up to the court to either find the entire agreement or provision unenforceable or blue pencil it by removing something.
 Parties have begun to use step-down provisions in an attempt to increase the predictability and control over the outcome of non-compete agreements.
 A step-down provision is worded in a way that sets an initial restriction, such as a time period of five years, but provides alternatives if the court decides the term is unreasonable.
 For example, take a non-compete that restricts the seller from competing for five years.
 However, if five years is found unreasonable, the agreement would allow the court to allow the seller to be restricted from competing for 3 years instead.
 An Arizona case determined that step-down provisions must be: